Designing Prompt Analytics Dashboards to Analyze Student-ChatGPT Interactions in EFL Writing: Preliminary Evaluation(Interview 2)

 \subsubsection{Supporting adaptive teaching strategies}

-During the interview, we noted that each participant's teaching strategy has distinctive qualities, which may not be clear at the beginning but tend to emerge gradually over time. it is thus essential for the dashboard to offer tools for teachers to build their own educational environments.
+The dashboard needs to offer tools for teachers to build their educational environments.
 For example, P1 and P3 suggested that the evaluation criteria of educational outcomes might vary across classes, teachers, and even assignments.

-In order to support adaptive teaching, teachers need to participate in the design process of the dashboard, by testing the efficacy of the current design and telling how they would customize and adapt its functionalities.
+While each teacher aims to enhance their students' writing abilities, they employ diverse strategies.
+As a result, the criteria for analysis might differ based on the syllabus.
+Specifically, evaluation criteria can vary according to the type of assignment set by individual teachers, as students write essays in various categories, such as argumentative and cause and effect.

 For instance, P1 proposed a new dashboard feature to efficiently review references attached to each part of student essays.
-Likewise, many teachers (P1, P4-6) expressed the need for tracking certain types of students' behavior, such as copy-and-pasting ChatGPT's response and paraphrasing.
+Likewise, many teachers (P1, P4-6) expressed the need for tracking certain types of students' behavior, such as copy-and-pasting ChatGPT's responses and paraphrasing.
+P1 mentioned the current practice where students are asked to provide reference links for their essays, recommending that digitizing and documenting this process would be advantageous.
+Furthermore, teachers (P1, P4, P5, P6) expressed the need for more detailed student data to improve analysis.
+For example, P4 suggested an extra step where students correctly paraphrase checks: "If there was one extra step that the student was able to correctly paraphrase check then I think that would be helpful. [...] it's specific in that if students could say not objective 3 not objective just 1 that could be helpful."

+Lastly, it would be beneficial for students to write self-reports in addition to their essays.
+Teachers suggested that allowing students to self-report on meeting learning objectives, specifying the genre of their essay, and identifying their stage in the revision process would offer a more complete picture of their honest and independent tool usage, leading to deeper insights.